GeorgeNAL/NALathletics-blog/_posts/2021-07-28-track-and-field-betting-primer.md

 ### Parlays: Like a multi-event, but for sports betting

 You can build you own multi-athlete multi-event with a track & field parlay.
-A parlay is two or more bets, where you have to win each individual bet in order to win the parlay.
+A parlay is two or more bets where you have to win each individual bet in order to win the parlay.
 Obviously, the odds are pretty low of winning, dropping with each wager you add to the parlay.
 But, just as obviously, if you manage to win, you’ll win a lot more than you would with any of those single bets.

 An enterprising sports book could offer parlay pentathlons or heptathlons (a parlay decathlon would just be silly, but hey, you’d be surprised what’s out there - see prop bets below), where instead of selecting events at random you pick the winner of the 5 or 7 individual standalone events that comprise the multis.

 ### Over-under: Making it work for track & field

 Betting the total points scored is a staple for team sports betting.
-The sportsbook give their projection for how many points the two teams will combine for, and the bettor simply bets that the actual outcome will be more or less.
+The sportsbook gives their projection for how many points the two teams will combine for, and the player simply bets that the actual outcome will be more or less.
 Doesn’t matter who wins or by how much: you’re just choosing over or under that total.

 Within athletics, the over-under would basically be a prop bet: will the winning height, distance or time be over or under the projection.
 If the oddsmakers say Crouser will win with a 22.60m throw and Katie Nageotte will win by clearing 4.90, you’d put your money on over or under.